-(4 credits) This is a general education natural science course that integrates the physical and biological sciences in order for students to gain an understanding of humans in their environment.
+This is a general education natural science course that integrates the physical and biological sciences in order for students to gain an understanding of humans in their environment.
 This course emphasizes critical thinking and an evaluation of current topics in environmental science in a local, national and global context, and prepares students to be able to discuss ecological concerns and rational solutions for today's environmental problems.
 Three lecture hours and two laboratory hours per week.
+Prerequisite: MTH 092 with a grade of "C" or better.
 Laboratory fee: \$30.
 Usually offered in the fall and spring.